zainaalq/git-intro-harjoitus/git-basics.md

 ### Resolving conflicts

-1. **Identify Conflicts**:
+1. Identify Conflicts
-   When you attempt to merge or rebase a branch with conflicting changes, Git will notify you of the conflict in the terminal.
+   - When you attempt to merge or rebase a branch with conflicting changes, Git will notify you of the conflict in the terminal.
-2. **Open the Conflicted File**:
-   - Open the conflicted file in a code editor.
+2. Open the conflicted file in a code editor
    - Git will mark the conflicting sections like this:

      ```plaintext